 We were happily lost at first, my family decided it was my fault because I refused to turn around and go back to grab my husband’s phone, before leaving Barcelona.
-I don’t think they realized we would have waited an hour more for a train.
-There was some complaining, er, the children weren’t too pleased, but I said to them.. “what is a trip without some excitement?” apparently they did not want that sort of excitement.
-Well, with my come what may attitude, they had no choice.
-We ended up exploring the other half of the city, wandering aimlessly in the heat, walking in the direction opposite to the Historic center for about 30 mins.
-It was the residential part of the city as diverse as many parts of Barcelona.
-The vibe was very relaxed.
-I had to flag down locals, my Spanish is okay, I’d say part of the fun was trying to speak rapidly, then forgetting words and excusing myself for not being clear.
-Oh but everyone was so lovely and they liked it so much more when I tried to speak.
-I couldn’t utter more than two to three words of Catalan but it is just exciting to pretend to be local, if only in my head.
-Girona is hotter than Barcelona because it doesn’t have an ocean breeze and It is only a 40 minute train ride from Barcelona’s Sants station.
-We did eventually meet a family from San Diego who joined us because we mentioned our planned walk around the Jewish quarter.
+I don’t think they realized we would have waited another hour for a train.
+There was some complaining, er, the children weren’t too pleased, but I said to them.. “what’s a trip without some excitement?” apparently they did not want that sort of excitement.
+Well, with my come what may attitude, we explored the other half of the city, wandering aimlessly in the heat, walking in the direction opposite to the Historic center for about 30 mins.
+It was the residential part of the city which was as diverse as many parts of Barcelona.
+I had to flag down locals, asking a myriad questions.
+My Spanish is passable.
+I’d say part of the fun was trying to speak rapidly, then forgetting words and gesturing politely so as not to seem deranged.
+Oh the locals were lovely, they like it so much more if you try to communicate.
+I cannot utter more than two or three words of Catalan, and yet it is exciting to pretend to be Spanish, if only in my head.
+Girona lies inland, and is hotter than Barcelona because it doesn’t have an ocean breeze, although It is only a 40 minute train ride from Barcelona’s Sants station.
+We did eventually meet a family from San Diego who were also lost and joined us because we mentioned our planned walk around the Jewish quarter.

 An overview of the medieval quarter

 Pujada de Sant Domenec- used in the market scene between Arya and the waif in Game of Thrones season 6 ( not the only reason to see this beautiful place).